Technology Summit

 Schedule

-10:00 AM EST: Digital Age Policing - Expectation of Privacy
+10:00 AM EST: Current Trends for Technology: What is an Expectation of Privacy Today?

 Attorney Eric Daigle – Daigle Law Group, LLC